wentasah/boardproxy/README.md

 Boardproxy supports systemd socket activation.
 In this mode, boardproxy is only started when a user is connected.
 When the last user disconnects, boardproxy is stopped.
-This is useful for automatically re-reading configuration file after its change.
+Stopping the daemon is useful for automatically re-reading configuration file after its change (note that reloading the config without disconnecting currently connected users is not possible).

 We provide systemd template units `boardproxy@.socket` and `boardproxy@.service`.
 Typically, administrators will need to override